Author: Michele at ScriptureStudy.Guide

 5 Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.

-We see in Revelation 2:5 that repentance is not a one time thing.
-We must die to self daily and to what the flesh wants and take up our cross (1 Corinthians 15:31, Luke 9:23).
+We see in Revelation 2:5 that repentance is not a one time thing because we still have fallible flesh and a fallible mind.
+We must die to self and to what the flesh wants and take up our cross daily (1 Corinthians 15:31, Luke 9:23).
+See the article Dealing with Temptations and Sin for further study.

 Receiving Of The Word